monoscope-tech/apitoolkit-landing/blog/api-downtime/index.md

 ## Conclusion

 In incident management, API downtime is inevitable, but it doesn't have to be disastrous.
-By following the steps outlined in this post (and using APIToolkit), you can analyze the root cause of downtime incidents, troubleshoot and remediate them, and prevent them from happening again.
+By following the steps outlined in this post (and using monoscope), you can analyze the root cause of downtime incidents, troubleshoot and remediate them, and prevent them from happening again.
 This will help you improve your API reliability and availability, as well as your user satisfaction and loyalty.

 ## Keep Reading